tlswg/draft-ietf-tls-ticketrequest/draft-wood-tls-ticketrequest.md

 Clients and servers may use this context to implement or exchange data to be included in the ticket computation.
 Clients SHOULD make this field empty if it is not needed.

-Upon receipt of a TicketRequest message, servers MAY reply with a NewSessionTicket message.
+Upon receipt of a TicketRequest message, servers MAY reply with a NewSessionTicket message, as defined in {{I-D.ietf-tls-tls13}}.
 The latter message MUST carry two extensions, ticket_identifer and ticket_context, defined below.

 ~~~
 enum {